fieldtrip/website/workshop/hangzhou2026/acquisition.md

 ## See also

-For more information, see also
+For more information, see also the following tutorials:

-- the tutorial on [designing a custom 3D printed OPM helmet](/tutorial/sensor/opm_helmet_design), which covers the 3D printing of the helmet in more detail
-- the example on [selecting a subset of OPM sensor positions](/example/other/opm_selection), which covers the interactive selection and a paper print-out of the selected channels
-- the tutorial on the [sensitivity maps](/tutorial/source/sensitivity_maps) for different sensor arrays

 {% include seealso category="tutorial" tag1="opm" %}

+and the following examples:

 {% include seealso category="example" tag1="opm" %}